 Edwin Gray (Bank Board Chairman)

-During his time on the Bank Board, Gray took a different stance than the rest of the industry regarding brokered accounts, cash reserves and direct investment regulations.
+During his time on the Bank Board, Gray took a different stance than the rest of the industry regarding brokered accounts, cash reserves, and direct investment regulations.
 As early as December 1985, Charles Keating, owner of ACC and Lincoln Savings and Loan, attempted to hire Gray out of his Bank Board position.
 Gray, however, refused the offer and reported Keating to the Justice Department.

-On March 12, 1986, the FHLBB began its first major examination of Lincoln in two years.
+On March 12th, 1986, the FHLBB began its first major examination of Lincoln in two years.
 The last examination, conducted six months after Keating acquired Lincoln, revealed "appraisal difficulties," "an overvaluation of capital," and "lack of an internal audit committee."
-Despite the fact that he had never spoken to or met Keating, and had no personal involvement in Lincoln's exam, the Washington Post ran a full-page story about a so-called "feud" between Keating and Gray.
+Despite the fact that he had never spoken to or met Keating, and had no personal involvement in Lincoln's exam, The Washington Post ran a full-page story about a so-called "feud" between Keating and Gray.
 The September 1986 story claimed that Gray was prolonging regulations and abusing Lincoln because of a personal vendetta against Keating.
 Not knowing the origin of these claims, Gray requested an update from the San Francisco regulators conducting Lincoln's audit.
 Three days later he received the "Cirona Report" — a lengthy explanation of concerns (as outlined in the draft statement of Supervisory Concerns), along with details about how Keating impeded the examination.
 The FHLBB ended its fieldwork a few weeks later.

 In his meeting with Cranston, DeConcini, Glenn, and McCain, the senators raised their concerns about the length of Lincoln's examination.
-Gray claims that DeConcini pursued "a deal" -- Keating would move Lincoln into more traditional home mortgages if Gray would rescind the direct investment rule.
+Gray claims that DeConcini pursued "a deal" – Keating would move Lincoln into more traditional home mortgages if Gray would rescind the direct investment rule.
 All four senators adamantly deny Gray's allegation.
 Gray also testified that he was intimidated by this “show of force.”
-Gray was desperately seeking congressional approval for a recapitalization bill; without additional funds, the Bank Board was inhibited from initiating government takeovers of troubled thrifts.
+Gray was desperately seeking Congressional approval for a recapitalization bill; without additional funds, the Bank Board was inhibited from initiating government takeovers of troubled thrifts.
 He needed the support of leading senators, like Riegle and Cranston, on the Banking Committee.

-Gray claimed that he didn't possess any specific knowledge about the examination of Lincoln.
+Gray claimed that he did not possess any specific knowledge about the examination of Lincoln.
 He said that he had purposefully avoided unnecessary contact with Keating's exam in an effort to distance himself from bad appearances.
 Gray did not consult his files on Lincoln before attending the meeting.
 His defense is that Lincoln was not specifically mentioned when the meeting was arranged.
 He later admitted that he knew that Lincoln was the senators' concern.
 He told them that, if they wanted answers, they should meet with the San Francisco regulators.

-After coordinating the meeting between the regulators and the senators, Gray gave William Black, one of the three regulators who attended the meeting, instructions to take notes (these were later known as the "Black Transcript”.
+After coordinating the meeting between the regulators and the senators, Gray gave William Black, one of the three regulators who attended the meeting, instructions to take notes (these were later known as the "Black Transcript").
 Gray sent Riegle a copy of Black's transcript shortly after he received it.
 Gray says he did this “in fairness” to Riegle.